The Better Business Bureau Can't Do What You Think It Can Do

 Most consumers think the BBB is a government entity but it's a business membership organization

 Tell your friends and family that you have some type of consumer complaint.
 We bet that at least half of them will tell you to contact the Better Business Bureau (BBB) for resolution.
 But can the BBB really help consumers?
+Yes and no.

 The BBB does offer consumers a medium with which to communicate with a business and voice their concerns via a third party, but they are ultimately unable to force a business to do anything.
 Moreover, not all businesses have BBB accreditation, which can cost many hundreds of dollars per year.
 Businesses without this accreditation are less likely to communicate with consumers through the BBB versus those who have a paid membership.
+And just because a business is responding to you through the BBB doesn't necessarily mean that you'll get anywhere.

 "Consumers are welcome to file complaints with the Better Business Bureau," says Brian Reitter, NCCC Vice President.
 "Consumers should be cautioned, however, that the Better Business Bureau can in no way obligate a business to do anything.
-While a consumer sits around hoping for a response from a company, a response that might never come, that consumer could have already contacted the North Carolina Attorney General or begun legal proceedings."
+While a consumer sits around hoping for a response from a company, a response that might never come, that consumer could have already contacted the North Carolina Attorney General's Office or begun legal proceedings."

 Letters written on behalf of the North Carolina Attorney General's Office generally receive satisfactory resolutions to consumer complaints very quickly.
 In cases where the business does not respond or is engaging in illegal acts, the Attorney General, as the chief law enforcement officer in the state, can step in and take legal action on the consumer's behalf.
 The BBB cannot.